This Ground Turkey Shepherd’s Pie with Cauliflower Mash Topping is a deliciously healthy, slimmed down version of the classic comfort food dish.

-The ground turkey and cauiflower mash really make this dish healthier than the tradtional shepherd’s pie.
+The ground turkey and cauliflower mash really make this dish healthier than the traditional shepherd’s pie.
 If you wanted to be a “Tom” you could always substitute ground beef and regular mashed potatoes.

 - 2 10 oz. pkg. frozen riced cauliflower

 - 2 Tbsp. flour

 - 1 cup reduced sodium chicken broth

 - 1 Tbsp, tomato paste

 - 1 Tbsp.
 Worcestershire sauce